 Students must complete all Professional Studies and Concentration courses with a grade of “B" or higher to continue with the cohort.
 Student Teaching/Internship courses must be completed with a “B” or higher.

 Each student is advised by a committee consisting of faculty from the Concentration Area and faculty from the Department of Teacher Education.
 Exit requirements for this program are:

 Students who withdraw from the program for particular reasons may have to reapply in order to return.

-Practicum and student teaching placements for all M.A.T programs are managed by Dr. Shayla Mitchell in the Office of Field Placements.
+Practicum and student teaching placements for all M.A.T programs are managed by Dr. Rosetta Riddle in the Department of Teacher Education.

 In order to participate, or even be placed, in the field experiences portion of the program, students must: